reactjs/react.dev/content/docs/refs-and-the-dom.md

 ### Creating Refs

 Refs are created using `React.createRef()` and attached to React elements via the `ref` attribute.
-Refs are commonly assigned to an instance property when a component is constructed so they can be referenced throughout the the component.
+Refs are commonly assigned to an instance property when a component is constructed so they can be referenced throughout the component.

 ```javascript{4,7}
 class MyComponent extends React.Component {